node-red/node-red-nodes/utility/exif/README.md

 `msg.payload` retains the original, unmodified image buffer.

-You can set it into "worldmap" node - in this mode the payload contains the "location" data, not the original image, but can be sent directly to a node-red-contrib-worldmap node for visualisation.
+You can set it into "worldmap" mode - in this mode the payload contains the "location" data, not the original image, but can be sent directly to a node-red-contrib-worldmap node for visualisation.